Search your Bury

 We also rely heavily on the Coroners Service to provide an efficient service to bereaved relatives at times of great stress.
-We do have a reasonable relationship with the Coroners Officers at the moment but there is scope for improvement in joint working arrangements.
-A meeting was held with the Coroner at Oldham and issues were raised regarding weekend cover for death registration.
-Weekend cover is being reviewed and a further meeting with the Coroner will be arranged later in the year.
+We do have a reasonable relationship with the Coroners Officers at the moment but there is scope for improvement in joint working arrangement.

 - General Register Office:

-The GRO are responsible for formulating the legislative framework that governs the registration service nationally.
+The General Register Office are responsible for formulating the legislative framework that governs the registration service nationally.

 Pressures for change

 The demise of the Regulatory Reform Order which would have heralded fundamental change in the registration service has led to the General Register Office, in partnership with Local Registration Services Association looking at ways in which some reforms suggested in the Regulatory Reformed Order could be taken forward without the need for primary legislation.

 All statutory registration officers have now become local government officers.